Home Why is the Van Gogh Museum failing to authenticate Vincent’s work?

 German art historian André Chahil wrote a brilliant article for his website in 2018 titled ‘INSIGHTS!
 A REAL VAN GOGH?’ in which he interviewed Markus Roubrocks, owner of Still Life with Peonies, another painting (also from Belgium) regarded as imitation by the Van Gogh Museum’s “experts”.
 The painting was passed down to him by his father and was to be auctioned by Sotheby’s in Zurich.
 That was, however, until the VGM declared the painting a forgery.
 As a result, scientific analysis ensued by one of Europe’s leading chemists, Dr. Erhard Jägers, who specializes in the analysis of works of art.

-Mr. Roubrocks also mentions that his painting is part of the Bonger list –
+Mr. Roubrocks also mentions that his painting is part of the Bonger list.

-The Bonger List is an inventory of 364 paintings that were still owned by the Van Gogh family after Vincent died.
-Theo had worked on organizing a retrospective of Vincent’s work for the immediate months following his brother’s demise, with talk of an ‘exhibition catalog’, although in October, Theo’s health deteriorated, and he was admitted to the Willem Arntz Psychiatric Hospital.
-Andries Bonger, who was a friend of Theo’s and brother of Jo, started his list while Theo was hospitalized; sadly, Theo passed away in January at only 33 years old, just six months after Vincent.
+Theo had planned to organize a retrospective of Vincent’s work in the months following his brother’s death, with mention of an ‘exhibit catalog,’ but his condition deteriorated in October, and he was taken to the Willem Arntz Psychiatric Hospital.
+Andries Bonger, Theo’s friend and Jo’s brother, began his list while Theo was in the hospital; regrettably, Theo died in January at the age of 33, only six months after Vincent.

 Works comprised within the Bonger list are inevitably authentic.
 “Number 19.4 is described as Myosotis (forget-me-not) the only Van Gogh painting in the world on which a Myosotis (Forget-me-not flower) is painted and where size fits“, Roubrocks states.